 - Specifically naming one another in their wills.

 Contact Our Trusts Lawyers for Guidance on How to Protect Yourself and Your Common-Law Spouse

-If you would like to understand your legal rights as a common-law spouse and to discuss options available to you to ensure that your spouse will be adequately provided for in the future, contact Sweatman Law Firm online or at 905-337-3307.
-For your convenience, we have offices located in Oakville, Milton and Georgetown.
+If you would like to understand your legal rights as a common-law spouse and discuss options available to you to ensure that your spouse will be adequately provided for in the future, contact Sweatman Law Firm online at 905-337-3307.
+For your convenience, we have offices located in Oakville and Georgetown.